-Real Madrid v Union Berlin
+Bellingham strikes injury-time Real Madrid winner

 Post update

 Attempt missed.
-David Alaba (Real Madrid) left footed shot from outside the box is too high from a direct free kick.
+Joselu (Real Madrid) right footed shot from the centre of the box is close, but misses to the right.
+Assisted by Jude Bellingham.

-Jude Bellingham (Real Madrid) wins a free kick in the attacking half.
+Nope.
+Jude is top class, playing for one of the two best teams in the world.
+Grealish, Foden, Walker, Stones, Philips, Lewis etc play for the other.